maysam-tayyeb/toy-robot/README.md

 The Table's configuration data is stored in `config.js` file.

-**RoboticGame** is a class that combines all components together into a one usable application.
+**RoboticGame** is the main class that combines all components together into a one usable application.
 It is also the starting point of the game running the app:

 - run()